 The State of Hawaii's stay-at-home order was originally set to expire on April 30, 2020, but was extended through May 31, 2020.
-The order was subsequently changed to a safer-at-home order extended through July 31, 2020, and may be extended further.
+The order was subsequently changed to a safer-at-home order extended through July 31, 2020.
+Subsequent orders were issued in August, September, and October of 2020 with different requirements and restrictions for different islands within Hawaii.
 The stay-at-home order and safer-at-home orders, along with the mandatory 14-day self-quarantine travel restrictions, have resulted in a dramatic decline in tourism in Hawaii.
+Additionally, tourism has declined as various public events, attractions and venues have been closed or cancelled.
+We cannot predict when these closures will end and cancellations diminish or when tourism levels in Hawaii will recover.
 This decline in tourism has, and is expected to continue to have, a negative impact to the Hawaii economy and our financial results.

-Though some of the original restrictions have been relaxed, the mandatory 14-day self-quarantine travel restriction has been extended through August 31, 2020, and may be further extended.
-The governor has indicated that beginning September 1, 2020, arriving passengers may avoid the self-quarantine requirements by providing proof of a recent negative test result for COVID-19.
-Whether, and by how much, this will increase visitor arrivals and restore the tourism industry is uncertain.
-It is also uncertain if the September 1, 2020, date will remain or be further delayed.
+Though some of the original restrictions have been relaxed, the mandatory 14-day self-quarantine travel restriction has been extended indefinitely.
+Beginning October 15, 2020, arriving passengers and interisland travelers may avoid the self-quarantine requirements by providing proof of a recent negative test result for COVID-19.
+At this time Oahu is not requiring additional testing upon arrival but other islands are pursuing additional restrictions such as arrival testing.
+Whether, and by how much, this will increase visitor arrivals and restore the tourism industry in Hawaii is uncertain.
+In addition, these measures may be lifted and reinstated by the government as the infection rates of COVID-19 in Hawaii change, causing uncertainty and deterring travel to Hawaii.

-Travel restrictions and mandatory quarantines related to the COVID-19 pandemic have caused and will likely sustain the drop in tourism in Hawaii.
-Because many of our customers, both commercial and consumer, derive at least some of their income from tourism, this dramatic drop affects them directly, as well as the Hawaii economy as a whole.
+Travel restrictions and mandatory quarantines related to the COVID-19 pandemic may have an extended impact on tourism in Hawaii.
+Because many of our customers, both commercial and consumer, derive at least some of their income from tourism, this dramatic drop in tourism affects them directly, as well as the Hawaii economy as a whole.
 A downturn in the Hawaii economy and widespread impact to our customers' income have a negative impact on our operations.
+We are unable to predict the extent to which the pandemic and related impacts will continue to adversely affect our business, results of operations, financial condition, regulatory capital, and liquidity ratios.